 Query: Why it is Essential to Opt for the Correct ITR Form?

-Solution: It relies on the segment you comes in as there is 7 ITR forum for you to opt from furnishing the return.
+Solution: It relies on the segment you come in as there are 7 ITR forums for you to opt from furnishing the return.
 Towards the assessment year 2022-23 (the financial year 2021-22), forms ITR-1 and ITR-2 come under the most related forms towards the concern of the salaried persons.
 Furnishing the incorrect income tax return form shall give you an outcome in your returns remaining invalid.

 Query: I Missed Submitting Investment Proofs to the Employer, Can I Claim Tax Deductions?